 The part of the ride that most cyclists don't look forward to!
 To keep components running smoothly and free from rust it is essential to clean off all the muck and grime as soon as you can - unfortunately shortcuts like jet washing usually cause more harm than good.

 To keep your two wheels clean and roadworthy click here for an invaluable guide on how to wash your bike properly.

 It is always worth taking your bike in for a regular check-up at your local specialist cycle retailer and they will be able to help you with more technical problems and have all the equipment and knowledge you may not possess.
 They will also be able to check the wear levels on consumable components like chains, tyres and brake pads.
-Make sure you look at for shops with Cytech Accreditation to make sure you are getting your bike serviced by qualified mechanics.
+Make sure you look out for shops with Cytech Accreditation to make sure you are getting your bike serviced by qualified mechanics.